dbarkol/openai-agents-azure-apim-load-balancing/README.md

 python src/function-calling-demo.py
 ```

 This will run a small agent that demonstrates function calling (simple add and current-time tools) using an `AsyncOpenAI` client configured to use a cookie jar for session affinity.
+The demo now:

+- creates the `httpx.AsyncClient` inside an `async with` block so connections are closed cleanly;
+- passes `api_key` to the `AsyncOpenAI` client and also sets the Azure `api-key` header via `default_headers` for authentication;
+- selects the model deployment from `AZURE_OPENAI_DEPLOYMENT` (defaults to `gpt-4o-mini`);
+- prints the final response on the line after the `Response:` label (see the demo output).

 APIM and `apim/policies.xml`